Common DWDM Solutions for A Secured Network

-Five Common Solutions for the Secured DWDM Network
+Five Common DWDM Solutions for Secured Networks

 Optical Line Protection (OLP)

 OLP is a device that is used to protect the optical network transmission line.
 It can achieve optical power monitoring and optical line automatic switching.
-In optical communication network, OLP monitors optical power of optical fiber and standby optical fiber at real time.
+In optical communication network, OLP monitors optical power of fiber and the standby fiber at real time.
 When the current optical power of optical fiber is less than pre-set switching threshold value, the alarm is triggered and the traffic will be switched over to the standby optical fiber automatically in less than 15ms to protect optical transmission system line.
 It should be noted that the length of the main link and the standby link must be similar.
 OLP is an ideal choice for backbone network when there are enough dark fibers.
 There are different types of OLP devices and the most commonly used OLP are OLP 1:1 and OLP 1+1.
 The following picture shows a point-to-point DWDM solution with OLP.

 Optical Power Detection (OPD)